TNTurnerLab/GPU_accelerated_de_novo_workflow/README.md

 ## Mutation Profile Analysis

 While not shown in this Github repo, this analysis was run using deconstructSigs from Parabricks.
 The version in the Parabricks software program is very similar to the original found [here.](https://github.com/raerose01/deconstructSigs)

+## Data we have analyzed for 602 trios from the 1000 Genomes Project

+Link can be found [here](https://app.globus.org/file-manager?origin_id=3eff453a-88f4-11eb-954f-752ba7b88ebe&origin_path=%2F)